 Wolf Run shares a musical and personal bond that is unique and their dynamic musical kinship is readily seen at their live shows.
 Wolf Run's vocals are compelling and their musicianship is sonically connected in a way that only musicians who have spent a lot of time playing together can achieve.

-Adam Traum grew up as a blues/rocker kid in his parent's folkie world in Woodstock, N.Y.
+Adam Traum grew up as a blues/rocker kid in his family's folkie world in Woodstock, N.Y.
 He eventually found his way back to acoustic music where he was determined to hone his craft and acknowledge his musical roots.
-With a toe in the electric world Traum's chops were sharpened playing in dive bars throughout Georgia and the south and later the San Francisco Bay Area.
-Although he still likes to plug in his old Telecaster he mostly to performs with his acoustic guitar.
-Traum is a versatile guitarist equally at home playing soulfully and quiet or digging in on uptempo numbers.
-He also plays mandolin and ukulele.
+Traum's chops were sharpened playing in dive bars throughout Georgia and the south and later the San Francisco Bay Area.
+With the addition of a drummer he is performing with his old Telecaster in and with his acoustic guitar and mandolin.
+Traum is a versatile guitarist and songwriter equally at home playing soulfully and quiet or digging in on uptempo numbers.
+He also plays mandolin.

 Jack Hines trained on string bass with the San Francisco Symphony Youth Orchestra and later became entrenched in the Bay Area latin jazz and Brazilian music scene.
 He studied music at San Diego State and later San Francisco State.
 In addition to playing live, he taught music for fifteen years at Hanna Boys Center before playing music full time.
 His commitment to his craft is easily heard when he plays regardless of the genre.
 Hines' groove is infectious and he's always in the pocket.
 In addition to the bass, he plays viola de gamba, guitar and piano and writes his own songs.